PHOTO: Diamond simulant Singapore. Luxuria® Diamonds is one of several brands supplying high quality diamond simulant rings in Singapore.

 For smaller hands or longer fingers it’s best to keep the overall proportion of your ring small.
 In this case smaller round cut rings like the Luxuria® D’PROMESSO diamond simulant ring below works especially well.

-Photo above: Slender and petite fingers are common in Singapore and round cut solitaire diamond simulants are a perfect choice as a placeholder or temporary engagement ring.
+PHOTO: Simulated Diamonds Singapore.
+Slender and petite fingers are common in Singapore.
+Round cut artificial solitaire rings using quality diamond simulant are a perfect choice as a placeholder or temporary engagement ring.
 Seen above is the Luxuria® LUMIERE solitaire engagement ring in its ring box.
 [SOURCE: Luxuria Simulated Diamonds, Singapore]

 If all else fails, it’s hard to go wrong with a classic round cut solitaire ring.
 The solitaire ring setting remains the most popular and is the right fit for anyone wanting to evoke a powerful symbol of commitment in a simple yet elegant design.